AinaDY/TechTask/README.md

 ## Step 2: Set up Kubernetes cluster

-Prepare a Kubernetes cluster.
+You need to have a Kubernetes cluster ready for deploying your application.
+If you’re unfamiliar with setting up a Kubernetes cluster, consider using managed Kubernetes services like Google Kubernetes Engine (GKE), Amazon EKS, or Azure Kubernetes Service (AKS).
+For detailed instructions on setting up a cluster, you can refer to the official [Kubernetes documentation](https://kubernetes.io/docs/home/).

 Once ready, you’ll deploy the application container in this cluster.
 For example, assume the application (`ExampleApp`) listens on port 8080.

 ## Step 3: Create directory structure